 Suvilahti cultural centre is a former power plant that comprises nine buildings, two gasometers and yard space.
 Tenants range from authors to a brewery bar and from graffitigallery to a restaurant.
 The operating model for the area is similar to that of the Cable Factory, the largest cultural centre in Finland, in Ruoholahti.

 Suvilahti is a unique industrial milieu that is changing all the time - at least its graffiti wall looks different every day.
 Suvilahti is home to a wide range of cultural actors and a venue for major public events and festivals.

 Two large gasometers of steel and brick have become local landmarks.
 The demolition, cleaning and refurbishment of these gasometers has begun in phases in the autumn 2016.
 After the refurbishment, the gasometers can be transformed into cultural use.

 Suvilahti’s tenants range from authors to a brewery bar and from galleries to a restaurant.
-As the renovation of the facilities progresses, more tenants and activities will appear offering open year-round cultural activities and entertainment, especially in the fields of performing arts, new circus and theatre.
+As the renovation of the facilities progresses, more tenants and activities will appear offering open year-round cultural activities and entertainment.

 Suvilahti’s location in the heart of the new Kalasatama district represents a unique opportunity to transform the area into a lively social space.

 Since the beginning of 2008, Suvilahti is administered by the property management company Kiinteistö Oy Kaapelitalo owned by the city of Helsinki.
 The company is responsible for renovating and renting the former industrial buildings for arts and culture.